readytotest/test-playwright/README.md

 ### Easiest: Run Against Prod

-In `scripts/navigation.ts`, just flip the `localHost` setting to `production`.
+In `scripts/navigation.ts`, just flip the `localHost` variable to `production`.
 This will point the tests at the live site.

 ### Local Dev Setup